 1. Use the WordPress proofreading tool, sure, you know where it is but, if you don’t – see image below.
 This is something I wasn’t really bothering with until a few months ago, but I’ve now gone through all of my posts and checked them.
 I found so many silly typos or double words I’m actually ashamed that anyone might have read the errors and been put off.
 It’s surprising how easy it is to mis-type a word and not notice.
 Use it, that’s what it’s there for.

 2. Preview your post and check any outbound hyperlinks you’ve inserted are pointing to the correct address.
 Also, make sure they are set to “no follow” in accordance with Google best practices.
 To make life easier, I use a no follow plugin which enables a check box in the link settings – see image below.
 Simply tick the box and it automatically sets the link to rel=nofollow.
-Simply put, no-follow links ensure any clicks to outbound links you’ve added won’t give “link juice” from your site to the website you’ve linked to, this keeps Google happy and avoids you being penalised or ranked lower.
-This is always best practice if you’ve been gifted an item for review.
+Basically, no-follow links ensure any clicks to outbound links you’ve added won’t give “link juice” from your site to the website you’ve linked to, this keeps Google happy and avoids you being penalised or ranked lower.
+This is always best practice if you’ve been gifted an item for review or being paid as in a sponsored post.

 3. Straighten out any other SEO issues which may flag up